Azure/iotedge/builds/e2e/proxy.md

 - A Windows "runner VM" serves the same purpose as the Linux runner, but on Windows.

 Follow the steps below to deploy the three VMs and set them up.
-The steps are in bash and require the Azure CLI (`az`), but there are notes at the bottom about doing the same thing with the Azure PowerShell module (`Az`).
+The steps are in bash, but there are notes at the bottom about doing the same thing in PowerShell.
+In both cases, the Azure CLI `az` is required.

 ```sh
 cd ./builds/e2e/